marijnh/module-workshop/2009/solution/README.md

 ## Exercise 1: Implement a pseudo-CommonJS loader

-The solution is implemented in `loader.js`, which contains comments that explain it.
+The solution is implemented in `loader.js`, with comments that explain it.

 ## Exercise 2: Shared and cyclic dependencies